ithirzty/bah-website/pages/doc/libs/string.md

 Used to convert a cpstring into an array of characters.

+### arrAsStr (func)
+<code>arrAsStr(arr []char) cpstring </code>
+Used to get a pointer to an array data as a cpstring.
+Unlike arrToStr, this does not copy the content of the array to a cpstring.
+This is faster but changing the content of the returnend cpstring will change the content of the array.
+You can see this operation as linkning the same data through two different interfaces, the only difference between these two interfaces are their type.

 ### intToString (func)
 <code>intToString(i int) string </code>
 Used to convert an integer into a string.
 *It returns a string, not a cpstring*

+### intToStr (func)
+<code>intToStr(i int) cpstring </code>
+Converts an int into a cpstring.
+This is faster than intToString.

 ### stringToInt (func)